Xinyuan-L/SEGP/System Implementation.md

 ![image](https://user-images.githubusercontent.com/45390078/116626065-918ffb00-a942-11eb-8a97-8cbd5cfaa430.png)

 Using naming conventions in a database helps other users better understand tables and the contents of fields in tables.

 So we formulated a set of unified coding specification:

-1. The recipe image includes the main image (cover) and the step diagram.
+#### The recipe image includes the main image (cover) and the step diagram.

-a)	Put the image in sinocook/src/assets/picture.
+1. Put the image in sinocook/src/assets/picture.

-b)	Put pictures of each dish in a folder and name it "Did(number)".
+2. Put pictures of each dish in a folder and name it "Did(number)".

-c)	The main image (cover) ：cover.jpg，The step diagram：step1.jpg.
+3. The main image (cover) ：cover.jpg，The step diagram：step1.jpg.

-2. Name databases, tables, and fields with relevant English words.
+#### Name databases, tables, and fields with relevant English words.

 If you can't find a professional English word or phrase, you can substitute English words or phrases with the same meaning.